PhilChodrow/UCLA-website/feedback.md

 *I think I've grown to see how valuable collaborative work is.
 Everyone has a unique way of working through logical problems and when these different thought processes come together, it's like they merge into one new mega thought process >:)* <br> - PIC16A, Spring '21

+*Discussion activities were challenging but great; my group members and I, who aren't very vocal, often physically cheered when something ran successfully.* <br> - PIC16A, Spring '21

+*I have definitely improved in my ability to work collaboratively during the duration of this quarter.
+In discussion, I learned to speak up and provide my opinions on certain problems we were doing even when I thought I was the least qualified person in my group to provide an input.
+I also learned how to truly **listen** to their inputs on how and why to solve a certain problem.* <br> - PIC16A, Fall '21

 *I think creating blog posts to do the homework assignments was wonderful!
 I've learned so much in this course not only through Professor Chodrow but also through my peers.
 Professor Chodrow facilitated a collaborative environment through peer feedbacks, which I loved.* <br> - PIC16B, Spring '21

+*The group project was a great way for me to make new friends and work with other students.* <br> - PIC16B, Fall '21

+## Mission

+*I really liked that we not only learned how to code, but also about algorithmic bias and the "darker" side of the coding/data science world that is not always equitable.
+He truly wants us to use our skills as a force for good and personal development.* <br> - PIC16A, Fall '21

+*While I am not sure exactly where I am going to end up career wise, being cognizant of the flawed relationship between algorithms and race/systemic biases will be important to my life no matter what...Right now I am able to grapple with the ideas of all these forms of bias, and I hope to notice them and do my part in dismantling them in the future.* - PIC16A, Winter '21

 ## Miscellaneous